 7.4.1.2 UE Positioning Assistance Information

 The UE Positioning Assistance Information procedure is used by UE to report the UE Positioning Assistance Information for UL-TDOA.
-The UE reports the association between UL-SRS resources for positioning and the UE Tx TEG ID.
+The UE reports the association between UL-SRS resources for positioning and the UE Tx TEG ID, and the margin value for UE Tx TEGs.

 Figure 7.4.1.2-1: RRC procedure for UE TxTEG